 See and Do in Kuala Lumpur

-Some of the most popular sightseeing spots in Kuala Lumpur include:
+Below are some of the most popular sightseeing spots in Kuala Lumpur.

 The National Museum

 The National Museum (Muzium Negara), located on Jalan Damansara and close to the Perdara Lake Gardens, is a great starting point for expats wishing to learn more about the culture and heritage of Malaysia.